Barmah-Millewa This is an IBA in Danger!

 Year of assessment State Pressure Response

-2020 very unfavourable very high medium
+2020 very poor very high medium

 Whole site assessed?
 State assessed by Accuracy of information